thycotic/dsv-docs/product/eaas/index.md

 1. The CLI returns a confirmation of encryption:
     ```json
     {
-    "ciphertext": "ciphertextstring",
+    "ciphertext": "zIPFkidTB51...cz2CEZ4+n",
     "path": "mykeys/key1",
     "version": "0"
     }
     ```
-1. Make sure to **save the ciphertext string** to use when decrypting the data.
+1. Make sure you **save the ciphertext string and version**.
+You will need that information when attempting to decrypt in the future.
 1. **Decrypt** the string using the `dsv crypto decrypt` subcommand along with the same encryption key `--path` and the ciphertext as the `--data` value:
     ```
-    dsv crypto decrypt --path mykeys/key1 --data 'ciphertextstring'
+    dsv crypto decrypt --path mykeys/key1 --data 'zIPFkidTB51...cz2CEZ4+n'
     ```
 1. the CLI returns the value of the decrypted string:
     ```json